The Blithedale Romance: Major characters

-Silas Foster: Coverdale describes him as “lank, stalwart, uncouth, and grizzly-bearded.”
-He is the only resident that seems to be truly experienced in the art of farming.
-He is level-headed and sensible, and is the first to suggest Priscilla stay upon her arrival.
+Silas Foster: Coverdale describes him as "lank, stalwart, uncouth, and grizzly-bearded."
+He is the only resident who seems to be truly experienced in the art of farming.
+He is level-headed and sensible and is the first to suggest Priscilla stay upon her arrival.
 He is one of the three men to search for and find Zenobia's body and, while displaying proper sadness and emotion, also accepts her death with the most ease.

 Mrs. Foster: Wife of Silas Foster.

 Zenobia: Beautiful and wealthy, she wears a different tropical flower in her hair every day.
 She is admired by both Hollingsworth and Coverdale, though both eventually fall for her sister Priscilla instead.
 Priscilla herself is also quite taken with the older woman and follows her around the farm.
 Zenobia's main vice is pride, and she has an unusual and unexplained prior relationship with Professor Westervelt.
 By the end of the story, she is revealed to be (presumably) complicit in Westervelt's pseudo-slavery of Priscilla as the Veiled Lady, a scheme she uses to perpetuate her wealthy lifestyle, and a potential reason Hollingsworth leaves her.
-She is the daughter of Old Moodie's first, prosperous marriage when he was still referred to as Faunteleroy.
+She is the daughter of Old Moodie's first, prosperous marriage when he was still referred to as Fauntleroy.
 She often is thought to be analogous to the author Margaret Fuller, who although not a resident of Brook Farm was a frequent visitor there.

 Priscilla: A fragile, mysterious girl brought to the farm by Hollingsworth.
-She makes intricate purses that Coverdale considers a “symbol of her mystery.”
+She makes intricate purses that Coverdale considers a "symbol of her mystery."
 She is known to frequently pause as if responding to a call, though no other characters hear it.
-She becomes progressively more open and less frail throughout the novel and develops a strong attachment to Hollingsworth on top of her sisterly affections for Zenobia.
+She becomes progressively more open and less frail throughout the novel and develops a strong attachment to Hollingsworth on top of her sisterly affection for Zenobia.
 She is eventually revealed to be the second daughter of Old Moodie, as well as the alter ego of the Veiled Lady.
 Hollingsworth frees her from the curse of the veil, and at the book's close, she remains attached to him.

 Professor Westervelt: Stumbles into the plot looking for Priscilla and Zenobia.
-Coverdale takes an immediate distaste to him and describes him with such language as one would describe the devil.
+Coverdale takes an immediate distaste for him and describes him with such language as one would describe the devil.
 In fact, much of the imagery Coverdale uses, such as the flames on Westervelt's pin and the serpent-headed staff he carries are direct references to Satan.
 He presumably has a former, possibly romantic, relationship with Zenobia.
 He is revealed to be the magician controlling Priscilla near the end of the book, and his last appearance is at Zenobia's funeral where he criticizes her foolish suicide.